hadron-project/hadron/guide/src/getting-started/users-tokens.md

 - `all`: a boolean value.
 If this value is `true`, then the `grants` field will be ignored, the token will be able to utilize any resources of the cluster, and can only be deleted by a `root` user.
 - `grants`: a list permissions granted per namespace.
 Each grant has the following structure:
     - `namespace`: the namespace which the grant pertains to.
+    - `can_create`: a boolean value.
+If `true`, this token can be used to create new endpoints, streams and pipelines in the associated namespace.
     - `messaging`: a `read/write/none` enum value.
     - `endpoints`: a list of endpoint permissions with the following structure:
         - `matcher`: the endpoint name matcher to use.
 May include a wildcard to match endpoints hierarchically.
 Same wildcard rules apply as described in the ephemeral messaging chapter.
         - `access`: a `read/write/both` enum value.
     - `streams`: a list of stream permissions with the following structure:
         - `matcher`: the stream name matcher to use.
-May include a wildcard to match endpoints hierarchically.
+May include a wildcard to match streams hierarchically.
 Same wildcard rules apply as described in the ephemeral messaging chapter.
         - `access`: a `read/write/both` enum value.

 In addition to the above: